Canon 60D vs Olympus E-PL7

 Studio photographers will appreciate that the Canon 60D (unlike the E-PL7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 60D and the E-PL7 have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the E-PL7 have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the E-PL7 was followed by the Olympus E-PL8.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 60D and E-PL7 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Olympus E-PL7 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 60D or the Olympus E-PL7 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.